rlaugier/nifits/README.md

 # A standard to handle nulling interferometry data

+## The `nifits` package

+The `nifits` package has two roles:

+* Help create and manipulate NIFITS files in python with the `io` module
+* Offer a simple backend to use the instrument *model in a kit* packaged into within the files with the `backend` module.

+The documentation is a work in progress and can be found here: [API documentation](https://rlaugier.github.io/nifits_doc.github.io/)

 ## This project includes a branch of the OIFITS package from Paul Boley

 See the original repo [here](https://github.com/pboley/oifits).